 There’s a time and place for sacrifice, but for the most part we needed the best of both worlds.
 This isn’t easy, and it meant Hirsh needed to accept gains will come slower, which he was fine with.

-From morning to lunch time, Hirsh would do his fasted cardio using yohimbine and caffeine and then sip on a mix of greens and amino acids.
+From morning to lunch time, Hirsh would do his fasted cardio and then sip on a mix of greens and amino acids.
 It’s important to note that this worked well for him and his lifestyle, and he felt great on it.
 No clock watching or extreme hunger pangs.
 It was a strategy that he could follow and manipulate depending on the day, and played an important part in maximising his adherence over time.

 Relative Strength Focus

 No matter what phase of training you’re in, the goal of your training remains the same: progressive overload with perfect form.

 This doesn’t just mean adding weight or reps.
 It can be classified as any improvement on your previous performance.
 One aspect of this that’s often forgotten about is relative strength; the ability to maintain loads on the bar while your bodyweight decreases.